jakejarvis/netlify-plugin-cache/README.md

 package = "netlify-plugin-debug-cache"
 ```

 The plugin will generate a file named `cache-output.json` at the root of your project's publish directory.
-[Learn more about this plugin here.](https://github.com/netlify-labs/netlify-plugin-debug-cache)
+[See an example file](https://gist.github.com/jakejarvis/dff606289e8b5d6be42d317e425bbee6#file-cache-output-json) or [learn more about this plugin](https://github.com/netlify-labs/netlify-plugin-debug-cache).

 ## Licenses